All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Will the liver improvements last if I stop taking GLP-1 medication?

 This is an important question that research is still answering.
 Based on what we know about fatty liver disease, some fat re-accumulation is likely if the medication is stopped, especially if the underlying risk factors (obesity, insulin resistance) return.
-However, any fibrosis improvement that occurred during treatment may be more durable.
+But any fibrosis improvement that occurred during treatment may be more durable.
 Discussing long-term treatment plans with your doctor is important.

 Are GLP-1 medications approved for treating fatty liver disease?